JackZwuup/Pinball_Machine/README.md

 #### Code explanation for Odroid:
-The Odroid Java functions handle the interaction between the pinball machine's hardware components and the game logic.
+The Odroid functions handle the interaction between the pinball machine's hardware components and the game logic.
 These functions control various pins connected to buttons, flippers, lasers, LDR sensors, and more.
 The pin configurations define how the hardware components communicate with the game, enabling features such as flipping, scoring points, and monitoring the ball's movement.

 Each pin is assigned a specific function, allowing precise control over the pinball machine's behavior during gameplay.
 The code defines how these pins are utilized to create an interactive and engaging pinball experience for the players.